Mathias’ enchanted words reverberated through the glass like a cascade, spreading the spell through the warehouse as a wave of blue light.

 No sooner did he exit the warehouse did fires erupt from behind him, the flames consuming the walls and starting to spread outside.
 Shroud reached the fence before his arm began to give out, reaching the ground and releasing his hold on Perse’s friend.

 “That car.”
 Maggie pointed at the cars parked nearby, especially a police one.
-She seemed eager to put as much distance between that place and them.
+She seemed eager to put as much distance as possible between that place and them.
 “My dad always leave his keys on the armrest.”

 “The kind who makes quick getaways.”
 She opened the door and took the driver’s seat.
 “Get in,” she ordered, her fear replaced with irritation.